rudderlabs/rudder-integration-appcenter-ios/README.md

 # What is RudderStack?

-**Short answer:**
-RudderStack is an open-source Segment alternative written in Go, built for the enterprise. .

-**Long answer:**
-RudderStack is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## Getting Started with App Center Integration of iOS SDK
+## Integrating Visual Studio App Center with RudderStack's iOS SDK

 [App Center](https://appcenter.ms/) is Microsoft's cross-platform build automation and management platform that lets you seamlessly manage your app's lifecycle.
 With App Center, you can easily manage and automate your builds, effectively test your apps in the cloud, and monitor their real-time usage with the help of crash data and analytics.

 1. Add App Center as destination from Rudder Dashboard and add the app secret key.